Theology and Religion

-The College usually admits around four students to study Theology and Religion, either as a single subject or as part of the joint school of Philosophy and Theology, or Religion and Oriental Studies.
+The College usually admits around four students to study Theology and Religion, either as a single subject or as part of the joint school of Philosophy and Theology, or Religion and Asian and Middle Eastern Studies.

 St Peter’s does not accept students for the BTh degree or Certificate in Theology.